-Interventional, epidemiological, descriptive, and natural history studies of children with noncancerous urologic disease.
+Interventional, epidemiological, descriptive, and natural history studies of children with urologic disease.

-The Pediatric Urology program supports interventional, epidemiological, descriptive, and natural history studies of children with noncancerous urologic disease.
-The portfolio includes research on vesicoureteral reflux (VUR), enuresis, and urinary tract and bladder outlet obstruction.
-The program also advances the study of congenital abnormalities, such as posterior urethral valves, bladder exstrophy, and abnormalities associated with spina bifida.
+The Pediatric Urology program supports interventional, epidemiological, descriptive, and natural history studies of children with urologic disease.
+The portfolio includes research on vesicoureteral reflux (VUR), neurogenic and non-neurogenic lower urinary tract symptoms, urinary tract infection, and urinary tract and bladder outlet obstruction in infants and children.
+The program also advances the study of congenital abnormalities, such as posterior urethral valves, bladder exstrophy, hypospadias and abnormalities associated with spina bifida.

 NIDDK Program Staff

 Addressing the Impact of Structural Racism and Discrimination on Minority Health and Health Disparities (R01 - Clinical Trial Optional)

 Ruth L. Kirschstein National Research Service Award (NRSA) Institutional Research Training Grant (Parent T32)

 Ruth L. Kirschstein National Research Service Award (NRSA) Short-Term Institutional Research Training Grant (Parent T35)

 Small Grants to Enhance the Use of the All of Us Research Programs Data (R03 Clinical Trial Not Allowed)

 Short Courses on Innovative Methodologies and Approaches in the Behavioral and Social Sciences (R25 Independent Clinical Trial Not Allowed)